oBLNo/oBLNo/README.md

 ## 🧑‍💻 About Me

 I'm Omid, a Junior Fullstack Developer focused on PHP and the Laravel framework.
-My two-year training as an application developer (IHK) gave me a strong foundation in programming, database development, and agile project work.
+My two-year training as an application developer gave me a strong foundation in programming, database development, and agile project work.

 I thrive working in teams, but I'm also independent and responsible.
 I love to learn, grow, and explore new experiences every day!